trdunsworth/synth911gen2/docs/adr-0001-initial-architecture.md

 ## Considered Options

-- Python with Pandas and Faker
+- Python with Polars and Faker
 - Node.js with custom data generation
 - Java with Spring Boot and custom logic

 ## Decision Outcome

-**Chosen option:** Python with Pandas and Faker
+**Chosen option:** Python with Polars and Faker

 - Well-supported libraries for data manipulation and fake data
 - Community familiarity